FlemmingBehrend/links/katas/TennisKata.md

 Create a program that can keep track of score in a tennis match based on the rules above.

-This is a [TDD](https://en.wikipedia.org/wiki/Test-driven_development) kata så write one or more test before code for each business rule.
+This is a [TDD](https://en.wikipedia.org/wiki/Test-driven_development) kata so write one or more test before code for each business rule.

 ## The program's interface